What is a GPS tracker?

 How does the server identify each different GPS tracker?

 Each GPS tracking device has a unique code, known as an International Mobile Equipment Identity (IMEI) number.
 This code allows the GPS tracking software to match the GPS tracker in the tracked vehicle to the moving marker you see on the screen.

-There are a range of different GPS tracking devices available.
+There is a range of different GPS tracking devices available.
 While they all serve the same basic function, there are some differences in the data they collect, how they attach to a vehicle and how they are powered.
 What hardware you use depends on the specific requirements for the data you need to collect.

 Yes, geofences are easy to set up in fleet tracking software and can be used to generate many types of data and notifications.
-You can generate reports based on when a vehicle leaves and returns to the garage, or get alerted if construction equipment is removed from a worksite.
+You can generate reports based on when a vehicle leaves and returns to the garage, or get alerted if construction equipment is removed from a work site.